opnfv/doctor/requirements/05-implementation.rst

 NFVI Maintenance
 ^^^^^^^^^^^^^^^^

-The detailed work flow for NFVI maintenance is shown in :num:`Figure #figure9` and has the following steps.
+The detailed work flow for NFVI maintenance is shown in :numref:`figure9` and has the following steps.
 Note that steps 1, 2, and 5 to 8a in the NFVI maintenance work flow are very similar to the steps in the fault management work flow and share a similar implementation plan in Release 1.